Types of Network Firewalls in 2023 – Explained in detail

 Types of Network Firewalls

-There are mainly five types of firewalls, i.e., Packet Filtering Firewalls, Stateful Inspection Firewalls, Circuit Level gateways, Application-level gateways, and Next Generation (NG) firewalls.
+There are five types of firewalls, i.e., Packet Filtering Firewalls, Stateful Inspection Firewalls, Circuit Level gateways, Application-level gateways, and Next Generation (NG) firewalls.
 We will discuss each of the network firewalls in detail.

 1. Packet Filtering Firewalls